Billions of LP’s and 45’s are out there waiting for you to find:

 Also, the new sealed vinyl and reissue vinyl is probably taking up 25% to 50% of the shelf space, these records are also way over priced in my opinion.
 Not half price at all in my opinion.
 My advice is to check these every now and then, and see if they’ve been marked down. $13.99 – $19.99 is a no go, but $4.99 might be worth a flyer with some re-sell potential depending on the title.

-I realize HPB is business, but over pricing lost them in me a loyal customer, now I go once every few months, and not weekly.
+I realize HPB is business, but over pricing lost them a loyal customer, now I go once every few months, and not weekly.
 They aren’t the only place inflating right now, other second hand places like BuyBacks is bad for over pricing CD’s and DVDs.
-Again, customers being within a google search away, these places need to at least price at or below eBay pricing.
+Again, customers are within a google search away, these places need to at least price at or below eBay pricing.

 More importantly HPB needs to make sure who’s grading vinyl understands that a record graded VG sells for maybe 25% of book value, and usually even cheaper online.